The World History of Commercial Cannabis Hemp or Marijuana

 barley and other grains and eaten.
 In 1537 Dioscorides called the

-today as its true name.
-He noted its use in "the stoutest cords"
+true name.
+He noted its use in "the stoutest cords" and also its

 United States Cultivation

-In 1802 two extensive Ropewalks were built in Lexington Kentucky.
+Kentucky in 1775.
+In 1802 two extensive Ropewalks were built in

-There was also announced a machine that could break
+Lexington Kentucky.
+There was also announced a machine that could

-"eight thousand weight of hemp per day", a huge quantity for the time.
+break "eight thousand weight of hemp per day", a huge quantity for

 Hemp spread to other states including Missouri by 1835,